SAP/cloud-sdk-ios-fiori-ar/README.md

 ## Limitations

 Key gaps which are present at time of open-source project launch:
-- An authoring flow for pinning/editing an annotation in app
-- An Annotation Loading Strategy which loads an array of positions for annotations relative to the detected image/object
 - While Reality Composer is useful for scene creation, editing the scene programmatically is possible, but those changes cannot be saved to the file

 ## Known Issues